What is the Health Resource Allocation Plan?

 - View the 2009 Health Resource Allocation Plan.

 - View the September 2019 presentation to the GMCB Advisory Committee on HRAP progress.

 Public Interactive Reports:

 - Patient Migration- a look at where patients are travelling to for care based on hospital service area.

 - Patient Origin- shows changes to inpatient and outpatient markets for all hospitals subject to GMCB Hospital Budget Review.

-- Health Care Access (coming soon)- presentation of measures that can determine health care access by hospital service area.
+- Presentation of measures that can determine health care access by hospital service area.